MooVC/MooVC.Architecture/README.md

 - Changed Architecture.Ddd.Reference.Create so that the type parameter now comes after the id parameter (**breaking change**).
 - Changed Architecture.Ddd.Reference<TAggregate> so that its constructors are now internal only  (**breaking change**).
 - Changed Architecture.Ddd.Reference<TAggregate> so that it now has a static Create variant, capable of accepting an id and optional version.
-- Changed Architecture.Cqrs.Services.PaginatedResult so that it now inherits from Architecture.Cqrs.Services.EnumerableResult.
+- Changed Architecture.Ddd.ReferenceExtensions.ToTyped now accepts and validates a nullable reference.